 - 1 cup chicken bone broth or white wine (if desired)

-- Remove the chicken giblets from inside the bird.
+Remove the chicken giblets from inside the bird.
 Rinse the chicken thoroughly and dry well with paper towels.
 Salt and pepper the inside and outside of the chicken liberally.
 Stuff the cavity with garlic, herbs and lemon.
-Plop the mayo on top of the bird and, using clean hands, massage the mayo on the entire outside surface of the skin as well as underneath the skin (take care not to tear the skin) as much as you can.
+Rub the mayo on the entire outside surface of the skin and underneath the skin.

-- Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.
+Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.
 Place the carrots and onion on the bottom of a roasting pan or baking sheet.
 Add the chicken on top.
-Pour the chicken broth, bone broth or wine on the bottom of the pan and carefully place the pan in the oven.
+Pour the chicken broth, bone broth, or wine into the bottom of the pan and carefully place the pan in the oven.